dell/omnia/docs/source/Troubleshooting/KnownIssues/Ubuntu/intel_gaudi.rst

 ⦾ **Why does the power stress test using** `Habana Labs Qualification Tool (hl_qual) <https://docs.habana.ai/en/latest/Management_and_Monitoring/Qualification_Library/index.html>`_ **fail for nodes with Intel Gaudi 3 accelerators?**

-**Resolution**: This is a known issue, and Intel is actively working on a solution.
+**Resolution**: This is a known issue, and fix is expected in the upcoming Intel firmware release.

 ⦾ **Why are only 7 Intel accelerators displayed after a cluster reboot?**

 **Potential Cause**: This issue occurs when the initialization of High Bandwidth Memory (HBM) fails for Intel Gaudi accelerators, often due to factors like low voltage or memory limitations.

-**Resolution**: This is a known issue, and Intel is actively working on a solution.
+**Resolution**: This is a known issue, and fix is expected in the upcoming Intel firmware release.